 Will my hair go through any changes?

-I made a similar ACV rinse that brings out natural highlights but for a detox I’d just use regular water and Bragg’s apple cider vinegar.
+I made a similar ACV rinse that brings out natural highlights but for detox, I’d just use regular water and Bragg’s apple cider vinegar.

 Will I notice a difference?